Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Note that palette buffer block numbers and sizes are not the same as those in Save/Restore Variables To/From Buffer Block, above.

 Each palette color is composed of three 8-bit values, one each for red (R), green (G), and blue (B).
 These form an unsigned 24-bit value that is low-justified in the buffer's 32-bit integer portion.
+The format is h00RRGGBB.
 The fractional part of each array element is set to zero.

 To read the RGB colors from any given index UI, use: